MedicalPrep/MedPrep-Frontend/README.md

 ## GETTING STARTED

 1. Make sure to install the most recent version of Node.js on your machine.
-2. Run `npm install` in Kojaah-Frontend folder to install the dependencies.
+2. Run `npm install` in MEDPREP-Frontend folder to install the dependencies.
 3. This is a npm worskspace project thus each project in the `apps` and `libs` folder contains workspaaces that have their own respective package.json file with scripts that can be run by invoking `[script] -w [workspace name]` for example: